 Jenny has a small flat in London which she shares with her elder daughter during the week.
 She spends her weekends in Dorset in the bungalow she shares with her partner; they have an allotment and no car or pets

-Jenny’s team are all part-time.
+Jenny’s team are all part-time and paid according to the Green Party pay scale.
 Chloe Wilson, her younger daughter, covers her correspondence and diary.
 Ian Wingrove, Tom Chance, Pete Kennedy, Ed Jones and Abi Mcloughlin have all carried out research and communications work for Jenny, having been selected based on relevant skills and previous experience.
-In December 2017 Jenny received £22,000 as a private donation from an ecologically minded philanthropist which will pay for the bulk of the time of the support team for a year.
+Jenny twice received £22,000 as a private donation from an ecologically minded philanthropist which went towards staff costs and has also raised money via crowd funders.
+The bulk of her staff costs are currently being paid by the Green Party of England and Wales.
 You can see the Lords register of interests, which includes a record of donations and gifts, here.